Preventive Cardiology Section

 Bio

-Neil Kalwani, MD, MPP is a Clinical Instructor in the Division of Cardiovascular Medicine.
+Neil Kalwani, MD, MPP is a Clinical Instructor in the Division of Cardiovascular Medicine and Director of Preventive Cardiology at the VA Palo Alto Health Care System.
 He attended college at Yale University and completed graduate degrees in medicine and public policy at Harvard University.
 He trained in internal medicine at Brigham and Women’s Hospital before arriving at Stanford in 2018 for fellowship in cardiovascular medicine, during which he served as Chief Fellow.
 He then completed a postdoctoral fellowship through the Stanford-AHRQ Health Services Research Training Program in the Department of Health Policy.
 His clinical focus is in general and preventive cardiology and echocardiography.
 He practices at the VA Palo Alto Health Care System and at Stanford Health Care.

 Dr. Kalwani's research focuses on the evaluation of policies and care delivery innovations designed to improve the value of care for patients with cardiovascular disease.